Robogeek95/hackclub/workshops/JamBlog/README.md

 An headless CMS(content management system), is a back-end only content management system (CMS) built from the ground up as a content repository that makes content accessible in an API driven manner via a RESTful API for display on any client, regardless of the device.

 So it’s basically a full-backend service with the database and also the editor and everything set up for you without any view representation, you interact with the API and JSON response.
-There are several headless cms examples out there, Including Ghost.js I’ll show an example of how to build a blog feature in a NextJS website with Ghost.js headless cms.
+There are several headless CMS examples out there, Including Ghost.js I’ll show an example of how to build a blog feature in a NextJS website with Ghost.js headless CMS.
 This is what we’re going to develop in this workshop.

 ### why [Ghost.js](https://ghost.org/)